The Executive Edge

 Unofficial transcripts can be uploaded into the online application; official transcripts will be required if admitted

 - Two professional letters of recommendation

 One should be from your current supervisor or manager; recommendations can be completed electronically by the recommender.
 See application portal for details.

 Test scores (from the Executive Assessment, GMAT, or GRE) may be waived for Executive Programs applicants.
 To be considered for a test score waiver or your application, please submit a pre-application.

 If you are required to submit test scores to complete your application, we recommend that you consider GMAC’s Executive Assessment.
 This relatively new graduate admissions test offered by the creators of the GMAT is specifically designed for busy professionals and assesses real world knowledge gained through work experience.
 It requires minimal preparation, offers flexible scheduling options, and takes only 90 minutes to complete.

 We also accept GMAT and GRE scores.
 Our ETS school code for reporting GRE scores is 2034.
 Although we recommend the Executive Assessment, we have no preference for which test you choose and test choice has no weight on an admission decision.

 Applicants educated outside of the U.S.

 - English-language proficiency test scores (if applicable)

-TOEFL, IELTS, or PTE scores may be required if your native language is not English or you were educated in non-English-speaking institutions.
+TOEFL, IELTS, PTE, or Duolingo scores may be required if your native language is not English or you were educated in non-English-speaking institutions.
 Test scores more than two years old are not acceptable.
 The TOEFL school code for the Zicklin School of Business, Baruch College, is 2034.